 Celebrity breakups of 2015

-Country artists Blake Shelton and Miranda Lambert have announced they are divorcing after four years of marriage.
-They're not the only celebrity couple to call it quits this year..
-REUTERS/Mario Anzuoni
+Halle Berry and husband Olivier Martinez have announced in a joint statement that they are divorcing.
+They're not the only celebrity couple to call it quits this year.
+REUTERS/Kevork Djansezian

 Tiger Woods and Lindsey Vonn split in May after almost three years together.
 REUTERS/Jeff Haynes